Photo by Alexandra Vaccino

 Recently Sarah directed a reading at Cherry Lane Theatre of a new play by Conlan Carter and a site specific workshop of a new play called Baby Shower by Peter Chansky at Wild East Brewery in Brooklyn.
 At the New School she directed Sueño by Jose Rivera for the New Visions Festival 2018 and the world premiere of Plain Brown Box by Conlan Carter for the New Voices Festival 2019.
 She also directed her original adaptations of Shakespeare’s King John, the popular novel Good Omens, and the world premiere of Bad by Conlan Carter.
-Her professional New York city debut was made at Cherry Lane in May 2019.

 Sarah also holds a Masters of Music from the San Francisco Conservatory.
 This summer she directed La liberazione di Ruggiero for the Dell'Arte Opera Ensemble at La Mama Experimental Theatre in New York City.
 She has directed operas throughout the United States for companies including The San Francisco Opera Guild, West Edge Opera, and Pittsburgh Festival Opera.

 Sarah brings her passion for visual storytelling and unique blend of theatrical and musical training to create vivid and emotional films.
 In March 2019 she directed and edited a short film called Be A Man leading a team of both student and professional artists.
-Over the Summer of 2019 she will be shooting a series of short films to build her reel and hone her skills.
+Over the Summer of 2019 she produced and directed a series of short films to build her reel and hone her skills.
 In the Spring of 2020 Sarah has been engaged to direct episodes for two upcoming web series.
 For more information and to view her reel please visit the film page.

 Sarah lives in New York with her husband Jason and two feisty cats named Ambrosius and Xena.